Skip to main content

 How long does the Audit take and what does it cost?

 Two to six weeks depending on firm size and number of jurisdictions.
-Standard single-entity Audit with sovereignty primary is from $15,000.
-The Fractional CAIO retainer that typically follows is quoted in the Audit readout.
+Entry scope starts from AED 55,000.
+Any Fractional CAIO scope is quoted in the Audit readout.

 More sectors